 Short-term Care: Facilitates Functional Improvement

-Measures the percentage of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Some believe that this is a measure of rehabilitation performance.
+This indicates the percent of short-term residents that saw functional improvements, such as with activities of daily living.

 Scores for Long Beach, CA